-With the national ratio of household debt to disposable income remaining at record-breaking levels (Canadians currently hold a whopping $1.70 in debt for every dollar of income as of May 2018)—there is definitely room for significant improvement when it comes to financial literacy.
+With the national ratio of household debt to disposable income remaining at record-breaking levels (Canadians currently hold a whopping $1.76 in debt for every dollar of income)—there is definitely room for significant improvement when it comes to financial literacy.

 So in the spirit of financial literacy, here are the top 5 financial literacy questions that are stumping Canadians—along with the answers (in order to give you the edge on getting a passing grade):

 #1: A ‘mortgage term’ refers to the length of time it will take to pay off your mortgage (true or false).